Criminology and Education Studies (joint honours)

 Overview

 You’ll explore some of the most topical issues facing children and youth today.
-And you’ll learn how young people learn and develop - physically, cognitively and emotionally.
+You’ll learn how young people learn and develop - physically, cognitively and emotionally.

 You’ll also specialise in Criminology - becoming an expert on the issues and systems that can affect troubled young people.
 You’ll examine policing, drugs, criminal justice and digital crime.
-And you’ll explore how gender, race and class can create unique forms of discrimination.
+You’ll explore how gender, race and class can create unique forms of discrimination.

 You’ll graduate prepared for a career working with youth - whether that’s working with young offenders, in education services or within the juvenile justice system.